Electrical Engineering

 ELEC ENG 6560 Power System Protection (LEC 3.0)

 Protective relaying incorporating electromechanical, solid state and computer relaying methods for high voltage transmission systems; instrument transformers; generator, transformer, line and bus protection; effect of system grounding; pilot protection and out of step relaying principles.
-Prerequisite: Elec Eng 5560 and 5540.
+Prerequisite: Elec Eng 5540.

 ELEC ENG 6565 Power System Protection II (LEC 3.0)